Free Scrum PSD Exam Actual Questions & Explanations

 Question Formats & What They Test

-• Multiple Choice: Test recall of Scrum definitions, framework roles, and key terminology.
-These items verify you understand core concepts such as sprint duration, the purpose of retrospectives, and the role of the Definition of Done.
+• Multiple Choice: Test your recall of Scrum definitions, role responsibilities, ceremony purposes, and best practices.
+These items verify that you understand core terminology and framework rules.

-• Situational Analysis: Describe a team dynamic or process challenge and ask you to identify root causes and recommend improvements.
-These items test your ability to connect Scrum practices to real outcomes.
+• Situational Analysis: Describe a team dynamic or technical issue and require you to identify root causes, evaluate options, and recommend the best path forward.
+These items test judgment and contextual reasoning.

 Preparation Guidance

-• Run a timed mini mock exam under realistic conditions to identify pacing gaps and reduce test-day anxiety.
+• Complete a timed mini mock exam in your final week to build confidence, identify pacing issues, and simulate test conditions.

 Explore other Scrum certifications: view all Scrum exams.